hjdarnel/blog/public/automation-on-macos-with-launchctl/index.md

 I recently started working in a hybrid role again, where I work two or three days in-office.
 For the first time in years, I found myself to be the guy with his laptop sound on when in the workplace.

 Of course I have most notification sounds turned off, but every now and then a noise will play unexpectedly.
 It only took this happening twice before I wanted to automatically mute my laptop every morning.
-Here's how I set a script to launch
+Here's how I set up this script.

 ---